WebAssembly/proposal-type-imports/proposals/type-imports/Overview.md

 ### Motivation

-With [reference types](https://github.com/WebAssembly/reference-types), the type `externref` can be used to pass *extern references* from the host to Wasm code and back.
+With [reference types](https://github.com/WebAssembly/reference-types), the type `externref` (or `ref extern`) can be used to pass *extern references* from the host to Wasm code and back.
-However, there are two shortcomings of `externref`:

-1. An external reference is essentially untyped.
+Similarly, with [GC types](https://github.com/WebAssembly/gc), the type `anyref` (or `ref any`) can be used to pass generic references from other Wasm modules without locking down their representation.

+However, using these "top" types for abstracting over outside types has the significant drawback that it essentially makes them _untyped_.
+Precise type information is lost when going to these types.
-   Consequently, a host API needs to perform a runtime type check for every reference that is passed to it.
+Consequently, a host API, or another Wasm module, needs to perform a runtime type check for every reference that is passed (back) to it.

-2. A value of type `externref` cannot be provided by a Wasm module itself.
-   That makes its use undesirable at import boundaries, where it should be possible to implement any import by either the host or another Wasm module alike.

-This proposal therefore allows Wasm modules to *import* type definitions.
+This proposal therefore allows Wasm modules to *import* actual type definitions.
-That way, the host can provide custom types and by importing them, client Wasm code can form [typed references](https://github.com/WebAssembly/function-references) `(ref $t)` to them.
+That way, the host, or another Wasm module, can provide custom types and by importing them, client Wasm code can form [typed references](https://github.com/WebAssembly/function-references) `(ref $t)` to them.
-Based on that, a host API can provide functions that expect such typed references and Wasm's type soundness ensures that their type is always satisfied and no runtime check is required on the host side.
+Based on that, an API can provide functions that expect such typed references and Wasm's type soundness ensures that their type is always satisfied and no runtime check is required on the host side.

 Alternatively, the same imports can be provided by another Wasm module.
 In order to maintain encapsulation of such imports, even when defined in Wasm itself, the proposal further introduces the notion of *private* type definitions, which are opaque when exported.
+(This may be a post-MVP feature.)

 ### Design Rationale

+This proposal is intended as an MVP ("minimal viable product") version of type imports.
+As such, it tries to remain minimally invasive to Wasm's semantics and its compilation model.
+That implies the following:

+* No new class of type definitions is introduced; all type indices continue to refer to (definitions for) heap types, including those denoting imports and exports.

+* The representation of all types is still known at compile time.
+In particular, it does not depend on how a type import is instantiated.
+Imports specify a heap type bound (a supertype such as `extern`, `any`, `func`, or some subtype thereof) that statically determines their (uniform) representation.

+* To avoid the possiblity for mutual dependencies between type imports and type definition sections, and thereby the need for relaxing the section order in the binary format, import bounds are restricted to _abstract_ heap types in the MVP.

+* Type imports are purely a validation-time feature, they do not affect the runtime semantics, relative to using top types.
+  (TODO: What about casts?)

 As far as a Wasm module is concerned, _imported_ types are abstract.
-Due to Wasm's staged compilation/instantiation model, an imported type's definition is not known at compile time.
+Due to Wasm's staged compilation/instantiation model, an imported type's definition is not known at compile time, even though its representation is.

-However, an import may specify a subtype constraint by giving a supertype *bound* with the import (partial abstraction).
-Such an import can only be instantiated by a type that actually is a subtype of the bound.
-The type `any` can be used if no constraint is desired;
-such an import can be instantiated with both an `extern` type provided by the host or a type implemented in Wasm itself.

 Type _exports_ are transparent by default.
 When using a type export to instantiate the import of another module,